kebishaa/a-b-hypothesis-for-ad-campaign-peformance-measurement/documents/task1_1.md

   Any scientific research should start from stating research questions:
   - Will new internet advertising increase a company’s revenue?
   - oes a newly developed vaccine prevent the spread of disease?
+  - Will the new design of an online advertising increase company's brand awareness?

-  Researchers also investigate the background of the situation.
-What have other people discovered about this situation?
-How can we find the answer to the research question?
-What do we need to do?
+  ___ How can we find the answer to the research question? ___ What do we need to do?
 What is the population (or total collection of all individuals) under consideration?
 What kind of data need to be collected?

-  The output of this step is a hypothesis, or an educated guess about the outcome of their research.
+  The output of this step is a hypothesis.
 A hypothesis is a statement such as the following:
   - Using new internet advertising will increase the company’s sales revenue.
   - A newly-developed vaccine is effective at preventing tuberculosis.
+  - The newly designed advertising can increase company's brand awareness.

   2. Collect the  Data

   When designing a study, much attention is given to the process by which data are observed.
 When examining data, it is also important to understand the data collection procedures.
 A sample is a subset (a portion) of a population.
 How is this sample obtained?
 How are the observations made?

-  In a designed experiment, researchers control the conditions of the study.
-In an observational study, researchers don’t control the conditions but only observe what happens.

   There are many sampling methods used to obtain a sample from a population: